 Analyzing Clover Health Investments's Unusual Options Activity

-On Wednesday, shares of Clover Health Investments (NASDAQ:CLOV) saw unusual options activity.
-After the option alert, the stock price moved up to $13.71.
+Clover Health Investments (NASDAQ:CLOV) shares experienced unusual options activity on Monday.
+The stock price moved down to $12.96 following the option alert.

 - Option Type: SWEEP